-In this guide, we will walk you through the simple steps to flip images on your Optoma projector, ensuring a seamless viewing experience.
+In this guide, I will walk you through the simple steps to flip images on your Optoma projector, ensuring a seamless viewing experience.

 Step 1: Press the Menu button on the Optoma remote or its panel.